If you’re looking to get an out of state divorce, you might think your only choice is to hire divorce attorneys for the process.

 - Division of marital property, division of assets and liabilities (equitable distribution or community property - depending on the state you live in)

-- If you have children, a parenting plan (parenting time) and child support
+- If you have children, a parenting plan (parenting time, child custody) and child support

 But instead of having to travel to the mediator's office and meet face-to-face, you will simply negotiate remotely via telephone and internet meeting (screen sharing) software.

 By leveraging technology and the expertise of our neutral third party highly skilled divorce mediator, you and your spouse can get through the divorce process and end your marriage peacefully, fairly, cost-effectively, conveniently and out of court.

 This type of mediation process is ideal for divorcing out of state and completing the steps to divorce across state lines.

 You'll get a higher quality and more thorough agreement than you would with a do-it-yourself divorce.
 And divorce lawyers are not required (unless you choose to involve them).

 In Out of State Divorces, What are The Benefits of Using Divorce Mediation?

 Here are some of the benefits of using divorce mediation for your interstate divorce: